revbayes/revbayes.github.io/tutorials/brownian/index.md

 respectively. $\delta$ is the additional uncertainty that is propagated through the phylogeny and is compute by
 $\delta_k = ((\nu_i + \delta_i)*(\nu_j + \delta_j)) / (\nu_i + \delta_i + \nu_j + \delta_j)$.
-These computations are done for you in the ‘RevBayes‘ distribution called ‘dnPhyloBrownianREML‘.
+These computations are done for you in the RevBayes distribution called `dnPhyloBrownianREML`.

-In the directory ‘RevBayes_scripts/‘ you will find a script called ‘primatesMass_BM_REML.Rev‘.
+In the directory `RevBayes_scripts/` you will find a script called `primatesMass_BM_REML.Rev`.
 This script implements the univariate Brownian model described above.
-Instead of re-typing the content of script entirely in the context of an interactive ‘RevBayes‘ session, you can instead run the script directly:
+Instead of re-typing the content of script entirely in the context of an interactive RevBayes session, you can instead run the script directly:

     source("RevBayes_scripts/primatesMass_BM_REML.Rev")